davehenton/cookies/README.md

 Implement a minimum viable product.

 It does not need to track multiple types of cookies, but you should be able to move cookies into and out of an oven.
+This would be a great time to write some tests in the RSpec file that show how you'd _like_ your classes to work, and then get them all to pass!

 ###Release 1 : Additional Features